The best sales to shop today: Beats, Dyson, Macy's and more | CNN Underscored

 Refurbished Dyson V11 Torque Drive Cordless Vacuum ($429.99, originally $699.99; woot.com)

 Today only, you can score a refurbished Dyson V11 Torque Drive Cordless Vacuum for just $429.99 at Woot!.
 The discontinued vacuum used to retail at $699.99, but you can snag it for cheap while supplies last.
-Plus, the vacuums are factory reconditioned so they’re sure to work like new.
+Plus, the vacuums are factory reconditioned, so they’re sure to work like new.

 Supergoop!

-The cult-favorite skincare brand Supergoop! is hosting its Summer Sale, where you can get 20% off all SPF products including bestsellers like Unseen Sunscreen and Glowscreen.
+The cult-favorite skin care brand Supergoop! is hosting its Summer Sale, where you can get 20% off all SPF products, including bestsellers like Unseen Sunscreen and Glowscreen.
 Just use code SUMMER20 to secure your discount and protect your skin all summer long.

 More deals to shop